SteveRohrlack/CitySimCore/README.md

 ### Actors

-Actors are objects that handle simluation state and actually advance the simulation.
+Actors are lightweight objects that advance the simluation state.
+They should, however, not contain any stateful information.

-They are run periodically but at most once per tick.

-For example: The "budget" actor contains the currently available budget.
-It runs every 10 ticks and subtracts the ongoing cost of active ploppables from - and adds collected taxes to the available budget.
+Actors are added to the simulation as needed.
+For example, you may not want to add the FireActor, responsible for starting fires, right away but later on when the player can handle such events - thus allowing a smoother learning curve for the player.

 It is planned to implement numerous actors, for example: